pseewald/vim-anyfold/README.md

 It has the following shortcomings:
 * Can **not** correctly fold mismatched indentation and thus should only be used together with disciplined programming style (or in combination with Vim's `equalprg` autoindent feature).
 * It uses Vim's fold-expr and thus may have slow startup times for large files.
-* Indent based text objects not yet implemented - for that I recommend [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).
+* Indent based text objects not implemented - for that I recommend [vim-indent-object](https://github.com/michaeljsmith/vim-indent-object).

 ## Quick default setup for the impatient